ktor-doc-jp/ktor-doc-jp/advanced/http2.md

 ```
 {: .compact}

-If all of the above is done properly Jetty will log that ssl, alpn, and h2 are enabled:
+If all of the above is done properly, Jetty will log that ssl, alpn, and h2 are enabled:

 ```
 INFO  org.eclipse.jetty.server.Server - jetty-9.4.6.v20170531